-- Planning establishing goals and objectives and development of long and short term strategies to attain them; - Implementation staffing, organizing, direction, and coordinating company resources to successfully institute strategies; - Controlling means of obtaining feedback to management about how well objectives are being met.
+- Planning establishing goals and objectives and development of long and short term strategies to attain them; - Implementation staffing, organizing, directing and coordinating company resources to successfully institute strategies; - Controlling means of obtaining feedback to management about how well objectives are being met.

 While all managers involve themselves in these three tasks, upper or top level managers throughout the functional areas of a company focus on strategic planning and policymaking.
 Middle level managers, department heads, and project or team leaders are primarily involved in implementing the policies and strategies of top management.

-Opportunities and compensation varies dramatically for managers because there are so many different types and levels of management, size of company, and variation across sectors and industries.
+Opportunities and compensation varies dramatically for managers because there are so many different types and levels of management, sizes of companies, and variations across sectors and industries.
 The need for driven and innovative managers is growing in today's competitive business environment.

 Good managers demonstrate strong leadership, have an analytical mind, can communicate clearly and persuasively, are self confident, motivated, decisive, determined, and exercise good judgment.
-Additionally, entrepreneurs are creative, have high energy, and the willingness to take a measured risk.